0xFF49/0xFF49.github.io/docs/index.md

 # My availability
 My timezone is EST. I am available every Tuesday and Thursday from 10 AM to 6 PM, and on weekends from 10 AM to 11 PM.

+# Payment
+I mostly take real money through PayPal, but Robux works as well.
+The price can be negotiatied as long as it's a fair negotiation.